Apply for a One-on-One Engagement with CTSC

 Our Application Review Cycle & Current Status

 We review applications and plan engagements on a six-month cycle, unless an expedited process is undertaken for a particular application.
 Most of our engagements are executed over a 1 to 6 month period.
-If you are seeking a letter of support for a proposal, please contact email@example.com.

-Currently, we are accepting applications for Jul-Dec 2017 engagements.
 We encourage early application (before the deadline) to help us process applications efficiently and thoroughly.

 Application Review Processing & Phases

 One of our goals is a transparent process with clear communication.
-We take each application through several phases, and communicate with prospective engagees along the way.
+We take each application through several phases, and may communicate with prospective engagees along the way.
 If you have questions regarding the status of your application, please contact the CTSC staff member assigned to your application -or- email@example.com.